Formalized Run-Time Analysis of Active Learning -- Coalgebraically in Agda: Case Study: Automata Learning

-\subparagraph{Size of Counter-Examples.} If we do not assume that the teacher provides counter-examples of shortest possible length, then the run time of common learning algorithms also needs to be parametric in the length of the longest counter-example by the teacher.
-We can incorporate this by $\D := \DFA\times \N$ and adjusting the semantics of queries as:
+If we do not assume that the teacher provides counterexamples of shortest possible length, then the run-time of common learning algorithms also needs to be parametric in the length of the longest counterexample by the teacher.
+However, this maximum length must not be passed to the learning algorithm as a parameter, since it would simplify the learning problem.
+Instead, we incorporate the length by $\D := \DFA\times \N$ and adjust the semantics of queries as:

-Then, the bound $\D\to \N$ can make use both of the size of DFAs and the maximum counter-example length, e.g.\ when verifying the run-time of the binary-search based counter-example processing by Rivest \& Schapire \cite{RivestS89,RivestS93}.
+Then, the bound $\D\to \N$ can make use both of the size of DFAs and the maximum counterexample length, e.g.\ when verifying the run-time of the binary-search based counterexample processing by Rivest \& Schapire \cite{RivestS89,RivestS93}.
+At the same time, the learner does not know this maximum length during the learning game.